TimKuijpers2002/GoGlobalAPIApp/README.md

 #### Development:

-- In development the Backend and Frontend is split up so that Reacts auto refresh on code update can still be used
+- In development the Backend and Frontend is split up so that Reacts auto refresh on code update can still be used.

 ##### Backend